-What You Should Know about Stem Cell Transplants
+What to Know About Stem Cell Transplants

 A stem cell transplant is a procedure that replaces defective or damaged cells in patients whose normal blood cells have been affected by cancer.
-Transplants also are used to treat leukemia and lymphoma, cancers that affect the blood and lymphatic system.
-They also can help patients recover from aggressive radiation and chemotherapy treatments.
+Stem cell transplants commonly are used to treat leukemia and lymphoma, cancers that affect the blood and lymphatic system.
+They also can help patients recover from or better tolerate cancer treatment.

 Autologous transplant: cells are harvested from the patient's own bone marrow before chemotherapy and are replaced after cancer treatment.
 These are used most often to treat diseases like lymphoma and myeloma.
 They have little to no risk of rejection or graft versus host disease (GVHD) and are therefore safer than allogeneic transplants.

 Allogeneic transplant: stem cells come from a donor whose tissue most closely matches the patient.
 These cells can also come from umbilical cord blood extracted from the placenta after birth and saved in special cord blood banks for future use.
 MD Anderson's Cord Blood Bank actively seeks donations of umbilical cords.

 Stem cell transplant patients are matched with eligible donors by human leukocyte antigen (HLA) typing.
 HLA are proteins that exist on the surface of most cells in the body.
 HLA markers help the body distinguish normal cells from foreign cells, such as cancer cells.